coodoing/piconv/README.md

 ## Why piconv?
-As you know, Linux provide iconv command to convert between different character encodings, but the from-encoding and to-encoding must be provided.?
+As you know, Linux provide iconv command to convert between different character encodings, but the from-encoding and to-encoding must be provided......

 ## How to use